33 Weeks Pregnant: Symptoms, Ultrasound & Belly Size

 Dos

-• Haemorrhoids can cause a lot of pain and embarrassment, but staying hydrated and consuming enough fiber can alleviate the symptoms.
+- Haemorrhoids can cause a lot of pain and embarrassment, but staying hydrated and consuming enough fibre can alleviate the symptoms.

 Don’ts

-• Don’t ignore any change in your baby’s movements.
+- Don’t ignore any changes in your baby’s movements.
 If he stops or slows his kicks and pushes, immediately notify your doctor so tests can be conducted to ascertain the problem.

 What You Need to Shop For

-At 33 weeks you are very close to delivery.
+At 33 weeks, you are very close to delivery.
 It is best to stock on the essentials in order to avoid rushing once the baby is born.
 Take good care of yourself, and your baby will develop just fine.
-In case, if you notice something unusual, do contact your doctor.
+If you notice something unusual, contact your doctor.
 She will be able to guide you better!

 Previous Week: 32 Weeks Pregnant